-Translucent rules have been in operation in NSW for well over a decade.
+Translucent rules have been in operation in New South Wales (NSW) for well over a decade.
 Water sharing and delivery regimes have changed over that time, including the introduction of the environment as a legitimate water user.
-On 6 July 2016, in response to community interest, the Minister announced a review of the flow rules to check that they are usefully serving their intended purpose.
+On 6 July 2016, in response to community interest, the minister announced a review of the flow rules to check that they are usefully serving their intended purpose.

-The Translucency rules in NSW inland rivers - Scoping review (February 2018) report represents a stock-take of the current rules in inland NSW regulated rivers; their diversity and intended purpose and an overview of options and implications for change.
+The Translucency rules in NSW inland rivers - Scoping review (PDF, 2635.72 KB) (February 2018) report represents a stocktake of the current rules in inland NSW regulated rivers; their diversity and intended purpose and an overview of options and implications for change.

 What are transparent and translucent flows?

 A transparent flow occurs in a regulated river system when inflows are passed through a regulating structure – usually a dam – to enable a near-natural flow pulse into the river system.
 A translucent flow is similar, however only a portion of the inflow volume is passed.